 Parents are invited to become involved in Academy-life through a number of means e.g. The Family Forum, hearing children read and ongoing invitations to Academy events throughout the year.
 They are also asked for their views / opinions and ideas about their child’s learning on a regular basis through termly IEP reviews.
 At these reviews the children are asked to express their views and opinions about their learning and are involved in the decision making process.

 We have access to a wide range of specialist services as follows:

 Speech and Language Therapy

 Inclusive Learning Service ( including hearing and visually impaired services )

 Ethnic Minority and Traveller Achievement Service

-How will Goldenhill Primary Academy support my child’s transition to, from and within the Academy?
+How will Goldenhill Primary Academy support my child’s transition to and from Academy?

-Induction for all Early Years children usually takes place at the end of the Summer Term and includes visits to the Academy and an induction meeting for parents.
-The Academy also offers optional home visits where the Early Years team can visit you and your children in your home environment.
+Induction for all Early Years children usually takes place at the end of the Summer Term, and includes visits to the Academy, and an induction meeting for parents.
+The Academy offers optional home visits where circumstances allow.

-If a child has a current CAF (Common Assessment Framework), we ensure that all professionals are involved in supporting the transition process.
+If a child has a current Early Help assessment, we ensure that all professionals are involved in supporting the transition process.

 In order to access Stoke on Trent’s Local Offer please click on the hyperlink below: